Purpose Statement

 Geriatrics

-The PGY2 resident works closely with geriatricians, nurse practitioners, and social work in a clinic-based setting to help build awareness in caring for the ambulatory older adult population.
-The resident pharmacist will conduct visits with older adults for various consults, such as chronic disease state management, polypharmacy and deprescribing, and additional counseling and patient education opportunities.
+The PGY2 resident will work closely with geriatricians, nurse practitioners, and social work in a clinic-based setting to help build awareness in caring for the ambulatory older adult population.
+The resident pharmacist will conduct visits with older adults and their family/caregivers for various consults, such as chronic disease state management, polypharmacy and deprescribing, and will have additional counseling and patient education opportunities.
 A focus on seeing the importance of transitions of care for older adults, exposure to common “bread and butter” geriatric disease states, review and participation in advanced care planning, and end-of-life discussions will be seen during the learning experience.
 Additionally, the resident will be able to provide journal clubs, in-services, and/or case presentations to advocate for our growing population of elderly patients.

 Population Health